mvonballmo/CSharpHandbook/naming.md

 * The more limited the scope, the more abbreviated the variable may be.
 * Use real words where there is enough space to do so.
 * Use single letters in lambdas where you're trying to save space.
+* Use `_` instead of declaring useless local variables during deconstruction.

 ### Return Values